apache/pulsar/site2/docs/deploy-kubernetes.md

 #### Initialize cluster metadata

 Once ZooKeeper is running, you need to [initialize the metadata](#cluster-metadata-initialization) for the Pulsar cluster in ZooKeeper.
-This includes system metadata for {% popover BookKeeper %} and Pulsar more broadly.
+This includes system metadata for [BookKeeper](reference-terminology.md#bookkeeper) and Pulsar more broadly.
 There is a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) in the `cluster-metadata.yaml` file that you only need to run once:

 ```bash
 $ kubectl apply -f cluster-metadata.yaml